 Or use the tips in this post from Pick Your Own.org to fix runny jelly.

 This batch of jelly tasted like an autumn day and the way that apples smell.
 Yours will depend on the flavor of the apples you use.
-As well as varying according to the apple varieties, it also varies from year to year, but your Harvest Apple Jelly will always be delicious!
+The taste can also vary from year to year, but your Harvest Apple Jelly will always be delicious!

 Blackberry Jam and Triple Berry Jam